zan8in/afrog/README.md

 This tool is only for **legally authorized** enterprise security construction behavior.
 If you need to test the usability of this tool, please build a target environment by yourself.

-In order to avoid malicious use, all POCs included in this project are theoretical judgments of vulnerabilities, there is no vulnerability exploitation process, and no real attacks or exploits will be launched on the target.
+In order to avoid malicious use, all PoCs included in this project are theoretical judgments of vulnerabilities, there is no vulnerability exploitation process, and no real attacks or exploits will be launched on the target.

 When using this tool for detection, you should ensure that the behavior complies with local laws and regulations and has obtained sufficient authorization. **Do not scan unauthorized targets. **